 Procedures

-During first year of the project 4 new procedures have been created to better manage the project.
-In addition deliverables and milestones review procedure has been revised to better serve different types of deliverables.
+During the first year of the project, 4 new procedures have been created to better manage the project.
+In addition, the deliverables and milestones review procedure has been revised to better serve different types of deliverables.

 Deliverables and milestones review procedure